CyberRyan1/CyberCore/docs/examples/MainFileSetupExample.md

         new VaultUtils();

         // If you would like to do anything with a config.yml or a data.yml,
         //      you would typically do it here.
-See the ConfigFileExample.md
+See the YmlFileExample.md
-        //      and the DataFileExample.md files for more information.
+        //      file for more information.

         // If you would like to register commands, you would typically do it
         //      here as well.
 For more information, see the